Skip to main content

 The Sovereign travels, since 1852, in the Irish State Coach, an ornate, enclosed, four-horse-drawn carriage.
 A coach carrying the royal regalia - the Imperial State Crown, the Cap of Maintenance and Sword of State – precedes the monarch.

-The Sovereign's Bargemaster and four Royal Watermen serve as boxmen on the coaches, acting as ceremonial bodyguards of the Queen and guards of the regalia.
+The Sovereign's Bargemaster and four Royal Watermen serve as boxmen on the coaches, acting as ceremonial bodyguards of the King and guards of the regalia.

 The royal procession

 The procession arrives at the Palace of Westminster at 11.15am.
-The Sovereign enters through the Sovereign's Entrance under the Victoria Tower, at the opposite end of the palace to Big Ben, and the royal standard replaces the union flag over Westminster until the Queen quits the Palace at the end of the ceremony.
+The King enters through the Sovereign's Entrance under the Victoria Tower, at the opposite end of the palace to Big Ben, and the royal standard replaces the union flag over Westminster until the King leaves the Palace at the end of the ceremony.

-Inside the Palace, the Sovereign dons the Imperial State Crown and ceremonial robes before making her way to the House of Lords, attended by various members of the Royal Household.
+Inside the Palace, the King dons the Imperial State Crown and ceremonial robes before making his way to the House of Lords, attended by various members of the Royal Household.

 Within Parliament

-The assembly in the Lords' Chamber includes Peers, dressed in traditional scarlet robes and ermine capes, ambassadors and high commissioners, judges, and visiting dignitaries and heads of state.
+The assembly in the House of Lords chamber includes members of the Lords, dressed in traditional scarlet robes and ermine capes, ambassadors and high commissioners, judges, and visiting dignitaries and heads of state.

-The Sovereign mounts the throne in the Lords' Chamber at approximately 11.30am.
-A well-known tradition of the ceremony commences: Black Rod is dispatched to the House of Commons to summon MPs to hear the Queen's speech.
+The King is seated on the throne in the Lords chamber at approximately 11.30am.
+A well-known tradition of the ceremony commences: Black Rod is dispatched to the House of Commons to summon MPs to hear the King's Speech.

-Upon his approach, the Serjeant at Arms of the Commons slams the doors in his face.
-He knocks ceremonially upon them three times and is given permission to enter.
-Black Rod then approachs the Table and announces the Queen's summons.
+Upon Black Rod's approach, the Serjeant at Arms of the Commons slams the doors in her face.
+She knocks ceremonially upon the doors three times and is given permission to enter.
+Black Rod then approachs the Table and announces the King's summons.

 This ritual symbolises the right of the Commons to exclude royal messengers, and commemorates the events of 1642, the last time a sovereign entered the Commons, when King Charles I tried to arrest five MPs.